Creative Lab, New York

 The Creative Lab is an intensive three day-long program designed to educate, inspire, and “future-proof” the creative output of attendees.
 World-class trainers provide knowledge and inspiration, bringing their expertise to life through hands-on learning and immersive experiences.
 Attendees will leave professionally stimulated and prepared to produce higher quality work.

-For the initial series—specifically created to benefit design directors, art directors, and creative directors—attendees will hone their skills in traditional creative disciplines, build confidence in managing teams, and learn techniques to better meet the business needs of clients.
+For this series—specifically created for, but not limited to, in–house designers—you will learn to present work and ideas persuasively, increase the influence of your work, and develop practical skills to better manage any relationship that your working life revolves around.
 Our courses are led by people at the top of their game—award-winning creative practitioners—who are eager to pass on their knowledge and experience to make you a better leader.

 Attending a Creative Lab could be one of the most enlightening three days of your career.
 Choose to attend the entire program, or pick and choose the content that best suits your needs: